Whip (character)

-The Whip is the alias used by different characters in DC Comics with four of them being superheroes.
-The third one made his first appearance in Flash Comics #1.
+The Whip is the alias used by different characters in American comic books published by DC Comics with four of them being superheroes.
+The third one made his first appearance in Flash Comics #1 (January 1940).
 The fourth Whip appeared in 2005 and was created by Grant Morrison.
 The fifth Whip appeared in 2011 and was created by Fabian Nicieza.

 Fictional character biography

 Fernando Suarez (El Castigo)

 The first Whip was Don Fernando Suarez.
 In 1840s Mexico, Fernando was the protector of the poor in a small Mexican town.
 His name was El Castigo, which was incorrectly translated from Spanish as The Whip (it should be "The Punishment").
 The Whip was the first Latin American superhero in mainstream American comic books.

 Johnny Lash

 The second Whip had no relation to Don Fernando.
 His name was Johnny Lash, and he appeared in Crack Western #70, published by Quality Comics.

-Rodney Gaynor
+Rodrigo Gaynor

 Rodrigo "Rodney" Elwood Gaynor is a descendant of Don Suarez who assumes the Whip mantle to battle land barons who tax the poor.
 He becomes an ally of Vigilante and a member of the All-Star Squadron.